 He also provides daily advice and counseling on the issues and business practices critical to technology industries, including R&D collaborations, patent pools and standard setting, product interoperability, patent and copyright misuse, package licensing and bundling, marketing and distribution, and pricing and discrimination.
 He has represented scores of IT, Internet and life sciences companies, from startups to industry leaders.
-In addition to Cisco Systems and Symantec, notable companies he has represented include ASML, CooperVision, GoPro, Intuit, Sun Microsystems and VeriSign.
+In addition to Cisco Systems and Symantec, notable companies he has represented include ASML, CooperVision, GoPro, Intuit, Sun Microsystems, Veritas and VeriSign.

 Mark has authored numerous articles and presented many speeches and educational seminars on a variety of antitrust and licensing topics relevant to technology industries, and is often quoted in industry and general media on antitrust topics.
-He was a contributing author and/or editor for the ABA Antitrust Section handbooks Intellectual Property Misuse: Licensing and Litigation (2000), Premerger Notification Practice Manual (2015), and Antitrust in Technology Industries (upcoming).
+He was a contributing author and/or editor for the ABA Antitrust Section handbooks Intellectual Property Misuse: Licensing and Litigation (2000), Premerger Notification Practice Manual (2015), and Antitrust in Technology Industries (2018).

 Mark has been listed annually in Best Lawyers in America for antitrust law since 2009 and as a Northern California Super Lawyer since 2006 by Super Lawyers, a Thomson Reuters publication.